-For supply staff and those on short contracts in Sparsholt CofE Primary school
+For supply staff and those on short contracts in Sparsholt C of E Primary School.

-While working in Sparsholt CofE Primary school, you have a duty of care towards the children and young people here.
+While working in Sparsholt C of E Primary School, you have a duty of care towards the children and young people here.
 This means that at all times you should act in a way that is consistent with their safety and welfare.
-In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Elizabeth Hanratty (Headteacher) or if not available either of the school's DDSLs Jane Gwilliam (Oak Class teacher/Deputy Headteacher) or Carol Sheppeck (Senior Admin Officer).
+In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Elizabeth Hanratty (Head Teacher) or if not available, the school's DDSL Jane Gwilliam (Oak Class teacher/Deputy Headteacher)